limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 ![stop.png](/assets/images/posts/cyberry-walkthrough/cyberry-26.png)

-At the home directory of `chuck` there was still something interesting to look out for.
+At the home directory of `chuck` there is still something interesting to look out for.

 ![deleted.png](/assets/images/posts/cyberry-walkthrough/cyberry-27.png)

-The file at `/home/chuck/.deleted/deleted` provided hints to the `root` password!
+The file at `/home/chuck/.deleted/deleted` provides hints to the `root` password.

 ### Guessing the `root` Password